pcramos19/w2d3/README.md

 * Work with functions in a more comprehensive way and use callbacks
 * Learn about what `this` means

+# Today's micro-learning

+Threejs from 3.30 to 4.10 🚀

 # Bonus

 Come on guys!
 You are rockstars!